Masters Engineering Qualifier - Electronic & Computer Engineering

 Students who do not have the entry requirements to enter directly onto the Masters programmes may be offered entry on the Masters Qualifier Programme.
 The Master Qualifier contains the same modules as our Masters.
 Students on the Masters Qualifier Programme may transfer onto the Masters programme, subject to the transfer requirements and without loss of accumulated credits.
 A Graduate Certificate exit award is potentially available if a transfer to the Masters Programme is not possible or desirable however, a minimum of 4 advanced (Level 9) modules must be successfully completed in order to exit with a Graduate Certificate.

-Candidates who successfully complete the Masters Qualifier can transfer to the M. Eng in Electronic & Computer Engineering.
+Candidates who successfully complete the Masters Qualifier can transfer to the MEng in Electronic & Computer Engineering.
+Find out more here.

 Entry to the Masters Qualifier Course is available to Electronic Engineering or cognate discipline graduates with: